Immaculate Conception

 The Immaculate Conception is the doctrine that the Virgin Mary was free of original sin from the moment of her conception.
 It is one of the four Marian dogmas of the Catholic Church.
 Debated by medieval theologians, it was not defined as a dogma until 1854, by Pope Pius IX in the papal bull Ineffabilis Deus.
 While the Immaculate Conception asserts Mary's freedom from original sin, the Council of Trent, held between 1545 and 1563, had previously non-dogmatically affirmed her freedom from personal sin.

+While they have different theological emphases, the Eastern Catholic Churches, just like the Latin Church, fully affirm the dogma.

 The Immaculate Conception became a popular subject in literature, but its abstract nature meant it was late in appearing as a subject in works of art.
 The iconography of Our Lady of the Immaculate Conception shows Mary standing, with arms outstretched or hands clasped in prayer.
 The feast day of the Immaculate Conception is December 8.

 Many Protestant churches rejected the doctrine of the Immaculate Conception as unscriptural, though some Anglicans accept it as a pious devotion.

-The teaching on the Immaculate Conception among Oriental Orthodoxy varies: Shenouda III, Pope of the Coptic Orthodox Church, and the Patriarch Ignatius Zakka I of the Syriac Orthodox Church opposed the teaching, while the Eritrean Orthodox Tewahedo Church and Ethiopian Orthodox Tewahedo Church accept it.
+The Eastern Orthodox Church rejects the doctrine.
+The teaching on the Immaculate Conception among the Oriental Orthodox churches varies: Shenouda III, Pope of the Coptic Orthodox Church, and the Patriarch Ignatius Zakka I of the Syriac Orthodox Church opposed the teaching, while the Eritrean Orthodox Tewahedo Church and Ethiopian Orthodox Tewahedo Church accept it.